-For more information about establishing connectivity between your desktop and DB2 for OS/390 with TCP/IP, consult the Installation Guide for your version of DB2 for OS/390 (see "Related IBM Reference Documentation" on page 15 for document details).
+For more information about establishing connectivity between your desktop and DB2 for z/OS with TCP/IP, consult the Installation Guide for your version of DB2 for z/OS.

-For more information about configuring DDF, consult IBM's DB2 for OS/390 installation documentation and the IBM Redbook, Distributed Functions of DB2 for z/OS and OS/390.
-For more information about establishing connectivity between client computers and DB2 for OS/390 over a TCP/IP network, the IBM Redbook, WOW!
+For more information about configuring DDF, consult IBM's DB2 for z/OS installation documentation and the IBM Redbook, Distributed Functions of DB2 for z/OS and OS/390.
+For more information about establishing connectivity between client computers and DB2 for z/OS over a TCP/IP network, the IBM Redbook, WOW!
 DRDA Supports TCP/IP: DB2 Server for OS/390 and DB2 Universal Database, may be particularly useful.
-Refer to "Documentation" on page 13 for details about these publications.
+Refer to "Documentation" on page 11 for details about these publications.